github/ghas-jira-integration/tutorial.md

 ### Authorization

 When setting up the issue tracker integration a secret key is automatically generated, and this is used to crytographically sign all outgoing requests.
-These are signed in the same way as callbacks for PR integrations, documentation for which can be viewed in LGTM's [verify-callback-signature documentation](https://lgtm.com/help/lgtm/api/run-code-review#verify-callback-signature).
+These are signed in the same way as callbacks for pull request integrations, documentation for which can be viewed in LGTM's [verify-callback-signature documentation](https://lgtm.com/help/lgtm/api/run-code-review#verify-callback-signature).
 Verification of the incoming requests can therefore be easily achieved as follows.

 ```python
 import hmac